statistics-exercises/histograms-2/README.md

 ````

 This works because if the trial was unsuccessful the function `bernoulli` returns a 0.
 Consequently, the code above will modify element 0 of the list.
 By contrast, if the trial is successful `bernoulli` returns a 1 and the above code will modify element 1 of the list.
+If you complete the exercise correctly an estimate of the probability mass function will be generated in the file `bernoulli_histogram.png`.

 N.B.
 The `int` command converts the real number that is output by `bernoulli` into an integer so that it can be used to refer to a particular element of the list.